Don't get stuck with a tough-to-sell condo

 You'll want to purchase a property in a high-demand location that appeals to the young and old and that is priced far below the single-family options in the area.

 Smart move 2.
-Check out the number of bedrooms.
+Go for lots of bedrooms.

 Smart move 3.
 Know what a good layout looks like.

-For added privacy, in units with two or more bedrooms look for a split floor plan where the bedrooms don’t share walls.
+In units with two or more bedrooms, look for a split floor plan where the bedrooms don’t share walls.
+(It's a privacy thing.)

 But avoid awkward layouts that reduce usable space.
 For example, a long hallway can occupy a significant amount of a condo’s square footage.

 Angled walls that create irregularly shaped rooms can make furniture placement difficult.
-And pillars and columns reduce usable square footage.
+And pillars and columns reduce usable space.

 And if that extra bathroom isn’t too close to the living or dining areas, guests will be more comfortable.